Legal Studies Minor

 - All students are required to take the prerequisite course LGLS 1101, which is a lower division Fox School foundation.

-Course List Code Title Credit Hours Required Courses LGLS 1112 Law for Business 1 3 LGLS 3562 Legal Aspects of Global Business 3 Electives Select two of the following: 6 Sports and the Law Entertainment Law Environmental Law and Sustainability Corporate Governance Technology, Privacy and Intellectual Property Law Detecting Financial Crimes Legal and Policy Issues in the Workplace Special Topics - Law Pre-Law Internship and Seminar Independent Study Real Estate Fundamentals Real Estate Practice Total Credit Hours 12 1
+Course List Code Title Credit Hours Prerequisite Course LGLS 1101 Legal Environment of Business 3 Required Courses LGLS 1112 Law for Business 1 3 LGLS 3562 Legal Aspects of Global Business 3 Electives Select two of the following: 6 Sports and the Law Entertainment Law Environmental Law and Sustainability Corporate Governance Technology, Privacy and Intellectual Property Law Detecting Financial Crimes Legal and Policy Issues in the Workplace Special Topics - Law Pre-Law Internship and Seminar Independent Study Real Estate Fundamentals Real Estate Practice Total Credit Hours 15 1

 - Three of the four courses required for the minor must be taken at Temple University.
 Residency excludes LGLS 1101.

 - A grade point average of 2.0 in the minor is required as well as a minimum grade of C- in each course unless otherwise specified.

 - Courses cannot be used to meet minor requirements if already used to meet the requirements for a major or a different minor or certificate.